ibm-ecosystem-engineering/Watson-Speech/Text To Speech/Text-to-Speech-Tutorial.md

 6. Create a local proxy to the cluster with kubectl proxy in a separate terminal

 `kubectl proxy`

-7. Expose the TTS service endpoint using kubectl port forword `kubectl port-forward svc/install-1-tts-runtime 1080`
+7. Expose the TTS service endpoint using kubectl port forword

+ `kubectl port-forward svc/install-1-tts-runtime 1080`

+Now you can use the TTS service into pyhton notebook using http://localhost:1080/

 8. Set the NAMESPACE and INSTALL_NAME environment variables.